mscmnc/webapp/README.md

 ## WebApp.
 Image search application powered by [unsplash.com API](https://unsplash.com/developers)
-This is one page web application created with ReactJS, Redux.
+This is one page web application created with HTML5, CSS3, SASS, ES6, ReactJS, Redux.

 ## How to use?
  - Type your keyword.